A Caveat and Affiliates

 - It prefers a pH level between 5.5.

 - The herb isn’t much demanding.
-Just provide it adequate light and warm temperature.
+Just provide it with adequate light and a warm temperature.

 - California produces about 40% of the parsley in the US.